 It’s not just the test – it’s the plan that you follow.
 We aren’t treating the test or the numbers.
 You are a human being, so I want to modify the plan to fit your life as well as your medical history.
 Ordering a test without applying it correctly will not get you results, and you might end up blaming the test unjustly.
 After we’ve taken a look at all of the background information, your medical history, food and diet history, medication use, symptoms, and lifestyle, we put together a plan that will give you the maximum results.
 Then we slowly and systematically introduce more foods.
 The keyword is systematic.
 Food sensitivities are merely a screening tool.

 Want to see how I can help you heal your digestive problem, headaches, pain, fatigue, and other food sensitivity symptoms?
-Book a complimentary call here.
+Book a strategy consultation here.

 Food sensitivities happen because you have leaky gut and dysbiosis, so you’re not getting to the root of the problem by doing just doing a food sensitivity test.